is the best time to come?

 the Paraglider/harness to understand and assess the flying conditions on a

 given site and to pass a simple exam.
-CP requires an additional number of
+Level 3 CP requires an additional number of

 manoeuvres, demonstrate safe accurate flying/landing, airmanship and top

 landing skills.
-There is an additional examination at that stage before the
+There is an additional examination at that stage before national licence is awarded.

 Where can I stay?